huohuoren4/docs/python/flask/user_guide/handle_error.md

 You might want to show custom error pages to the user when an error occurs.
 This can be done by registering error handlers.

 An error handler is a function that returns a response when a type of error is raised, similar to how a view is a function that returns a response when a request URL is matched.
-It is passed the instance of the error being handled, which is most likely a [HTTPException](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.HTTPException).
+It is passed the instance of the error being handled, which is most likely a `HTTPException`.

 The status code of the response will not be set to the handler’s code.
 Make sure to provide the appropriate HTTP status code when returning a response from a handler.

 ### Registering {#registering}

-Register handlers by decorating a function with [errorhandler()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.errorhandler).
-Or use [register_error_handler()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.register_error_handler) to register the function later.
+Register handlers by decorating a function with `errorhandler()`.
+Or use `register_error_handler()` to register the function later.
 Remember to set the error code when returning the response.

 ```python
 @app.errorhandler(werkzeug.exceptions.BadRequest)